Category Archives: Science Fiction Films

 Grade: B+

-That’s the type of director Cameron is and recommended is to watch The Abyss on the big screen, or the biggest screen possible.
+That’s the type of director Cameron is and recommended watching The Abyss on the big screen, or the biggest screen possible.
 I did not and recognize the sheer bombast that a cinema watching would render.
-I missed out.

-The film, and specifically Cameron, must be heralded for the vast loveliness the art direction, visual effects, and cinematography provide.
+The film, and specifically Cameron, must be heralded for the vast loveliness of the art direction, visual effects, and cinematography.

 Forget the convoluted plot entirely and sit back and enjoy the spectacle.